 We use tracking mechanisms to measure and analyse its reach and personalise its web content.
 If you are a registered user and are also signed in, we will also use tracking mechanisms for profiling purposes.

-The measurement and analysis of reach (also referred to as clickstream analysis, data traffic analysis, traffic analysis, web analysis, web controlling, etc.) is the collection of data and their evaluation with respect to the behaviour of visitors to websites.
-One analytical mechanism typically examines where visitors come from, which areas of a website they visit and how often and for how long individual pages and categories are viewed.
-It serves primarily to optimize the website and to better achieve certain objectives (e.g. to increase page views, visitor frequency, newsletter subscriptions).
-A fundamental distinction can be drawn in web analysis between evaluation procedures for permanently measuring the effectiveness of pages and methods for identifying weaknesses on the website and ways of improving them.
+Reach measurement and analysis (as well as clickstream analysis, data traffic analysis, traffic analysis, web analysis, web controlling, etc.) denotes the collection and evaluation of data regarding the behaviour of website visitors.
+An analysis mechanism typically examines where visitors come from, which areas of a website are visited and how often, and for how long individual subpages and categories are viewed.
+First and foremost, it serves to optimise the website and achieve specific objectives more effectively (e.g. to increase page visits, visitor frequency or newsletter subscriptions, etc.).
+At a fundamental level, a differentiation can be made in web analysis between analytical procedures to measure site efficacy on a permanent basis and methods to find weak spots in a website and identify potential ways to improve these.

 5. Third Party services and Cookies

 Using cookies enables us to make it easier to navigate a website and also offers a high degree of user-friendliness.
 Moreover, cookies help us to identify particularly popular areas of our website.
 They make it possible to collect information regarding a specific period of time and identify the visitor’s computer.
 We use permanent cookies to improve user guidance and provide personalised content (“persistent cookies”).
 We also use so-called session cookies, which are automatically deleted when you close your browser (“transient cookies”).